top of page

-By connecting with children during their earliest community and school experiences, we can increase necessary skills and improve long term outcomes.
+By connecting with children during their earliest community and school experiences we can increase their necessary skills and improve long-term outcomes.

 Many children experience barriers to learning, socializing, and communicating.
-But, not all barriers require intensive, intrusive supports.
-Families face long waits and high staff turnover when seeking services insurance will cover.
+Not all of those barriers require intensive or intrusive supports.
+Families face long wait times and high staff turnover when seeking services insurance will cover.

-Staff generalize skills from one learner to new learners with similar needs.
-The cycle of waiting for support to come for each child diminishes.
+Your staff can apply trained skills from one learner to new learners with similar needs.
+The cycle of waiting for outside support to come for each child slows down.

 Hi!
 I'm Katie.

-With over ten years of experience working with children with autism spectrum disorder, intellectual disability, and behavioral needs I come into any space with a clear point of view:
+From over ten years of experience working with children with autism spectrum disorder, intellectual disability, and behavioral needs I come into any space with this point of view:

-As it currently stands, many more children with disabilities or unique could be successful in regular daycare, preschool, and primary school classrooms.
-Staff seek evidence based training and support.
-Services covered by a child's insurance are challenging to obtain and keep.
-Strategies for staff should be easy to understand, data driven, and feasible to run without a clinician present every day.
+Many children with disabilities or unique needs can be successful in regular daycare, preschool, and primary school classrooms.
+Staff need evidence-based training and support.
+Services covered by a child's insurance are challenging to obtain and keep, and those services are for that child, not for long-term general staff training.
+Strategies for staff should be easy to understand, data-driven, and feasible to run without a clinician present every day.

-I started my professional life with a Bachelor's degree in early childhood education from Duquesne University which was quickly followed by a Master's degree in special education K-8 from Carlow University.
-While working with students with profound autism in a school setting, I completed applied behavior analysis coursework at Florida Institute of Technology and intensive supervised fieldwork to become a Board Certified Behavior Analyst.
+I started my career with a Bachelor's degree in early childhood education from Duquesne University which was quickly followed by a Master's degree in special education K-8 from Carlow University.
+While working with students with profound autism in a school setting, I completed my applied behavior analysis coursework at Florida Institute of Technology and intensive fieldwork to become a Board Certified Behavior Analyst.

 Consultation services